The day after I came back from holiday I went to look at an allotment.Last Saturday, it became mine.

 I’m basically terrified.
 My challenge for this month, is to clear and plan and think about what I can grow, while spending as little money as I can because it’s a really tight month money-wise.
 The allotment is probably going to be like my flat, it’ll be mine and I’ll do the bulk of the work but I’ll have help to make it my space.
 I asked Kathy and Adam if they could lend me a fork and spade this month and they went one extra and bought them for me!They also bought me a watering can and a hand fork because I couldn’t get them on Saturday!
 Sue volunteered her mum’s old tools as they are clearing her house (although as yet I have no idea what she has).

 The first thing to do is turn over the earth and weed.
-Then work out were to put things, what to leave, what needs clearing and the difference between what jobs can be done now and what need to wait and what other equipment I’m going to need.
+Then work out where to put things, what to leave, what needs clearing and the difference between what jobs can be done now, what needs to wait and what other equipment I’m going to need.
 Fruit cages for the gooseberry bushes will probably have to be very heath robinson this year because cages are expensive!!

 We started on Sunday.
 Ma is good at weeding!
 I didn’t take a photo of this patch before I attacked it with a fork, this is the after.
 It looked like this before.
 There are some stray potatoes, leeks and onions knocking around.